sovware/directorist/readme.txt

 * 100% responsive and modern-day design.
 * WooCommerce multi-vendor plugin compatible [Exclusive].
 * Built-in SEO optimization system as well as Yoast SEO compatibility.
-* Personalize the directory using a wide range of short codes.
+* Personalize the directory using a wide range of shortcodes.
 * GDPR compliant.
 * Ajax powered listing and review submission.
 * Listing owner contact form.